Masters in Agricultural Education

 • When can I take classes?

-Courses will be offered through CSU, Chico and the AG*IDEA Consortium each semester.
-Typically, graduate students apply in the spring semester and begin taking classes in the summer.
+Courses will be offered through Chico State and the IDEA Consortium each semester.
+Typically, graduate students apply for the fall semester and if admitted early enough could begin taking classes in the summer.

 • How many classes can I take each semester?